 How to open and close trades in MetaTrader 4

-Once you have installed MetaTrader 4, logged into your trading account with EightCap and successfully funded it, you are ready to start trading Forex, indices, commodities, CFDs and more.
+Trading may seem difficult to the beginners but in fact the Eightcap’s MetaTrader platform is very user-friendly.
+Of course the very first step is to create an Eightcap account.
+Then, once you have installed MT 4, logged into your trading account with EightCap and successfully funded it, you are ready to start trading Forex, indices, commodities, CFDs and more.
 To master the basics of trading you first need to learn how to place orders in MT4.
 Opening and closing trades, learning how to set Stop Loss and Take Profit and taking advantage of MT4’s One Click trading panel are all essential skills for a new trader.

 This MetaTrader 4 tutorial will help you to: